 So if we place an order for a Saturday wedding, the nice people in Salina pack up the tuxedos sometime during the week prior, and ship them via UPS to us.
 The UPS driver, no doubt enjoying the very scenic route through Kansas and eastern Colorado, brings them to Denver, then more UPS drivers bring them to Silverthorne and finally to our shop.
 Orders typically arrive here by the end of the day Wednesday—but sometimes on Thursday—for a weekend event.

 We’ll call you as soon as the tuxes arrive at our shop.
 At that point, the sooner that everyone can come in and try them on, the better.
 They need to get in here by Thursday at 2 pm, in order to have a good shot at ordering any replacements that might be necessary.
-We can still order replacements up until Friday at 2 pm, but then they are going to have to ship FedEx overnight and we will have to go to the FedEx hub in Silverthorne at 9:30 am Saturday morning and pick them up.
+If your wedding is on Sunday, we can still order replacements up until Friday at 2 pm, and they will arrive by noon on Saturday.

 Getting stuff shipped overnight to be delivered the day of the wedding is not our favorite thing, for the following reasons: